AI-Powered Document Intelligence for Research Operations

 The Challenge

-The core question that shaped everything: How do you apply AI to research operations in ways that amplify human judgment rather than replace it?
+The core question that shaped everything: How do you apply AI to research operations in ways that amplify human judgment?

 Approach: The Two-Track Model

-A parallel track model emerged—personal laboratory experimentation alongside production deployment at Montefiore.
-Neither track would have been as powerful in isolation.
+A parallel track model emerged: personal laboratory experimentation alongside production deployment at Montefiore.

 Track One: AILab (Personal)

 Infrastructure for experimentation.
-Learning AI architecture through hands-on building.
+Learning AI architecture through hands-on building on a Raspberry Pi 5 with ChromaDB, sentence-transformers, and BGE embeddings.
 No organizational risk.
 Rapid iteration and failure.
-Deep technical understanding developed.
+Deep technical understanding developed through building a complete RAG pipeline from scratch.

 Track Two: Production

 Skills and understanding transferred bidirectionally.
-Debugging ChromaDB distance calculations on a Raspberry Pi informed how to approach Azure OpenAI token limits in production.
+Debugging ChromaDB distance calculations on the Pi informed how to approach Azure OpenAI token limits in production.
 Understanding how clinicians actually worked with research insights shaped how the laboratory systems were architected.

 Core Architecture Principles